BDC Hamburger Icon

 Desktop Ooma users can change settings or get help by clicking the gear icon.
 Source: Ooma

 Another highlight: The admin dashboard, Ooma Office Manager, is far less complex than those of other cloud-based phone systems we reviewed.
-It works in a browser, with tabs for viewing call and fax logs, managing extensions and numbers and accessing account information.
+It works in a browser, with tabs for viewing call and fax logs, managing extensions and numbers, and accessing account information.
 All options appear in a drop-down list when building call flows for your virtual receptionist.
-This makes it clear how your VoIP service handles inbound calls.
+That makes it clear how your VoIP service handles inbound calls.

 Ooma Office Features